the DOOR lab Team

 Dr. Dumitriu is a general pediatrician and neuroscientist

-• Director of Nurture Science Program
+• Director of the Nurture Science Program

 • Chair of Columbia University’s COMBO Initiative